Have you ever had one of those super annoying little eye twitches? Or maybe a twitch in your arm or your leg or someplace else?

 As you’re probably aware you need the sun shining on your skin to make enoughvitamin D. Most of us don't have that luxury because we're inside or we don’t live in the tropics.
 So take a vitamin D pill.
 I like to have people take about 5,000 units a day.
 Make sure your blood level is about around 50.
 Get your blood level checked before you start supplementing with any vitamin D.

-Second big nutrient is calcium.
-I don't talk about calcium deficiency a lot because Americans tend to eat so much calcium in the various dairy products that we consume.
+Third big nutrient is calcium.
+We don't talk about calcium deficiency a lot because Americans tend to eat so much calcium in the various dairy products that we consume.

 However if you don't eat dairy, you can still get a lot of calcium in your diet through leafy greens, cold water fish, nuts and seeds.
 So if you're dairy-free, you need to make sure that you’re getting enough of those foods in your diet.

-If you're drinking alternative milks like almond milk and coconut milk or soy milk, etc. - most of these are fortified with calcium these days.
-But still check out how much calcium you're taking overall in your diet.
+If you're drinking alternative milks like almond milk and coconut milk or soy milk, etc. - many of these are fortified with calcium these days.
+But still check out how much calcium you're getting overall in your diet.

 We like women to take about 1,000 milligrams a day for their bone health.
 And of course if you don’t participate in weight-bearing sports (and I'm talking to you cyclists!), you need to take some calcium as well.
 And of course that vitamin D helps pull that calcium into your body and will also help get rid of those muscle twitches.

-It can support your adrenal glands, help support neurotransmitter function, good for stress and of course will get rid of the muscle twitches.
-So think about taking like the B6 complex.
+B vitamins can help support your adrenal glands, neurotransmitter function, stress levells and of course will get rid of the muscle twitches.